-Moreover, the \textsc{Phenom} modelling strategy also facilitates the implementation of advanced algorithms that leverage non-uniform time and frequency grids, significantly reducing the number of required points.
+Moreover, the \textsc{Phenom} modelling strategy also facilitates the implementation of advanced algorithms that leverage nonuniform time and frequency grids, significantly reducing the number of required points.
 Notable methods include Multibanding \cite{Vinciguerra_2017, Multibanding_2021, Soichiro_2021}, heterodyne likelihood \cite{Cornish_2021}, and relative binning \cite{Zackay_2018, Leslie_2021, Krishna_2023}.
 Efforts are also underway to adapt these algorithms for use in the time domain, further enhancing their applicability.

-With this flexible implementation, we anticipate a significant boost in the development and adoption of phenomenological waveform models, which are crucial for meeting the computational efficiency and accuracy requirements, not only for LISA, but also for future third-generation ground-based detectors like Einstein Telescope \cite{Maggiore_2020} and Cosmic Explorer \cite{Reitze_2019}.
+With this flexible implementation, we anticipate a significant boost in the development and adoption of phenomenological waveform models, which are crucial to meet the computational efficiency and accuracy requirements, not only for LISA, but also for future third-generation ground-based detectors like Einstein Telescope \cite{Maggiore_2020} and Cosmic Explorer \cite{Reitze_2019}.

-The current implementation includes the complete \textsc{IMRPhenomT} family: \textsc{IMRPhenomT} \cite{phenomt} (aligned-spin, 22 mode only), \textsc{IMRPhenomTHM} \cite{phenomthm} (aligned-spin with subdominant modes), \textsc{IMRPhenomTP} \cite{phenomtphm} (spin-precession with only the 22 mode in the co-precessing frame), \textsc{IMRPhenomTPHM} \cite{phenomtphm} (spin-precession with co-precessing subdominant modes).
+The current implementation includes the complete \textsc{IMRPhenomT} family: \textsc{IMRPhenomT} \cite{phenomt} (aligned-spin, (2,2) mode only), \textsc{IMRPhenomTHM} \cite{phenomthm} (aligned-spin with subdominant modes), \textsc{IMRPhenomTP} \cite{phenomtphm} (spin-precession with only the (2,2) mode in the co-precessing frame), \textsc{IMRPhenomTPHM} \cite{phenomtphm} (spin-precession with co-precessing subdominant modes).
 In the precessing sector, the GPU acceleration is only fully implemented for the next-to-next leading order (NNLO) \cite{Bohé_2013} prescription of the Euler angles describing the precessing motion.
-The Multi-scale Analysis (MSA) \cite{MSA} angles lack a special Bessel function that needs to be implemented in \texttt{cupy}.
-Finally, the numerical angles obtained from the evolution of the SpinTaylor equations \cite{Buonanno_2004} can only use the GPU through linear interpolation of the solution in a coarser grid.
-Our analysis will only employ the NNLO analytical prescription with GPU support. \textsc{By using this single-spin approximation, we will miss double-spin information and not measure very well the tilt and azimuthal angle of the secondary spin.}
+The Multi-scale Analysis (MSA) angles \cite{MSA} will be incorporated soon.
+The numerical angles obtained from the evolution of the SpinTaylor equations \cite{Buonanno_2004} can only use the GPU by interpolating or transfering the full ODE solution to the GPU.
+Our analysis will only employ the NNLO analytical prescription with GPU support.
+By using this single-spin approximation, we will miss double-spin information and not measure very well the tilt and azimuthal angle of the secondary spin.